documentista/dotfiles.pub/README.md

 These are my public dotfiles.
+For a risk free experience, start with a fresh user account

+To use:
+1- git clone this repo
-Start with a fresh user account (so you don't risk anything), git clone, move the repo to ~/.dotfiles.pub/, and then ```bash .dotfiles.pub/bin.pub/dotfiles.pub-set-up``` to start using them.
+1- move the repo to ~/.dotfiles.pub/
+1- ```bash .dotfiles.pub/bin.pub/dotfiles.pub-set-up``` to start using them.